id-Software/DOOM-3-BFG/README.md

 **A**: You can but don't bother me to give you free support and you probably should use Unreal Engine 4.
 I am a full time game developer and usually don't have time for any free support.

 **Q**: How do I know what code you've changed?
 **A**: Apart from the Git diffs, you can look for `// RB` in the source code.
 Many other contributors commented their changes in the same way.
 I enforced the usage of Astyle in this project which also makes it alot easier to compare it against other ports of DOOM-3-BFG.
+Simply format the other ports with Astyle like I do in neo/astyle-code.bat and you can compare the code easily in WinMerge or KDiff3.